 Ken Jones (USA) with 24.

 In the list there is just one woman, Junko Tabei (the first woman to climb Everest).
-There is a Roman Catholic priest and a South Korean with the rest being European or North American but with a South African leading the pack.
+There is a Roman Catholic priest and a South Korean with the rest being European or North American but with a British South African resident leading the pack.

 Andy maintains his lists for inspection at his oldadit website.
 He is always happy to receive updates and corrections.
 This can be done direct or via me if any reader is aware of any person who merits inclusion on any of them.